mostafaabdelmohaimen/medical60graduation/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to fork the repository and submit a pull request.

 ## License
+License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under a Custom License.

+Usage Restrictions: The code is available for personal and educational use only.
+Commercial use, including selling or reselling, is strictly prohibited without prior written consent from the copyright holder.
+Liability Disclaimer: The project is provided "as is," without warranty of any kind, express or implied.
+The author assumes no liability for any damages or issues resulting from the use of this project.
+For more details, please see the [LICENSE](LICENSE) file.

 ## Contact
 For any inquiries or feedback, you can reach out to: